DurableDrupal/awebfactory-content-migration-rescue/manuscript/en/C03-case-study-awebfactory.md

 * Together with the client, an acceptance test is written.
 * Analysis is performed
     * Each user story is decomposed with the help of the Unified Modeling Language or similar into analytical objects theoretically capable of supporting the functionality involved.
-    * These analytical objects are of three types: entity (data model), boundary (view) and controller, corresponding to the MVC (model-view-controller) pattern.
+    * These analytical objects are of three types: entity (data model), boundary (view) and controller, corresponding to the MVC (model-view-controller) pattern
     * Simultaneously, the boundary objects are associated with the front end mockups, the entity objects conform the domain model, and the controller objects conform the beginnings of a class model to ascertain the modules capable of supporting the business logic.
 * Design is performed
     * The class or module diagram is refined from the controller objects
-    * The data model is refined from the domain model.
+    * The data model is refined from the domain model
     * The presentation layer is refined from the boundary objects and mockups
 * Implementation and unit testing is performed
 * Acceptance testing is performed
-* Rinse and repeat all steps until the Acceptance test is passed.
+* Rinse and repeat all steps until the Acceptance test is passed

 > Note: The acceptance test should usually involve [end-to-end testing](https://dzone.com/articles/nightmare-of-end-to-end-testing): notice that unit testing should really be considered part of the coding discipline.